FrancisCrickInstitute/TRACERx-PHLEX/docs/source/index.rst

 Citations
 +++++++++++++++
-The pipeline is described in .
+The pipeline is described in Magness et al. Nature Communications, in press.

 Introduction